-I’m referring here to chicken stock, or chicken bones broth, and not chicken broth.
-Chicken broth is generally made out of meat cooked in water with some herbs and seasoning, for a short amount of time (1h to 1h30).
-While stock is cooked longer (several hours) and made from bones, not meat.
+I’m referring here to chicken stock, or chicken bones broth, not chicken broth.
+Chicken broths are generally made out of meat cooked in water with some herbs and seasoning, for a short amount of time (1h to 1h30).
+While stocks are cooked longer (several hours) and made from bones, not meat.

-Chicken broth will be lighter, with less calories, fat, and carbs.
+A chicken broth will be lighter, with fewer calories, fat, and carbs.
 But also, a lot less of the great nutrients you’ll get from chicken stock.

 - Vitamin B

-Packing your body full of nutrients before starting a fast is really important, since they’ll be depleted during it.
-You could always try at take some supplements on the fast to alleviate this effect.
+Packing your body full of nutrients before starting a fast is really important since they’ll be depleted during it.
+You could always try taking some supplements on the fast to alleviate this effect.